nicholas-net/VacationBookingBackend/README.md

 ## About The Project

-This project is a **modern Java Spring Boot backend** for a travel agency's vacation booking system.
-The backend replaces a legacy system and provides RESTful APIs to handle customer checkouts, vacation package orders, and order tracking.
+This project serves as an exercise in building a modern back-end API using Spring Boot.
+It demonstrates object-oriented design, integration with a relational database (MySQL), and implementation of design patterns for a scalable architecture.
+The project also provides practice with RESTful API development, data validation, and connecting a Java back-end to an Angular front-end.

 The backend integrates with:
 - A **MySQL database** for persistence